actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

     * is easily explained,
     * requires some research,
     * adds value and;
-    * is not grunt work e.g. document X.
+    * is not grunt work e.g. documentation.
 * Assign your new start an on boarding buddy/mentor
 * [Pair](https://www.agilealliance.org/glossary/pairing/) with new start as soon and as often as possible
 * When [and if] you do a Retro, then base it against a known good baseline i.e.